Differential forms on orbifolds with corners: Introduction

 \subsection{Acknowledgements}

-We are grateful to P. Giterman, O. Kedar, and A. Yuval for helpful conversations.
+We are grateful to P. Giterman, Y. Karshon, O. Kedar, and A. Yuval for helpful conversations.
 The first author was partially supported by ERC starting grant 337560 and ISF Grant 569/18.
-The second author was supported by NSF grant No. DMS-163852.
+The second author was partially supported by NSF grant DMS-163852, ISF grant 2793/21, and the Colton Foundation.